 - Chair Dr. Glorimar Santini, Business Administration and Adult Modality Director Hato Rey Campus - 2.
-Co-Chair Prof. Mayra Rivera, Villalba Branch Campus Director - 3.
+Co-Chair Prof. Mayra Rivera, AVP for Strategic Growth - 3.
 Member Prof. Ángela Gaud, Faculty San Sebastian Campus - 4.
 Member Ms. Lourdes Molina, Human Resources Manager Hato Rey Campus - 5.
 Member Ms. Dendy Vilá, Institutional Admission Director Central Administration - 6.
 Member Ms. Karla Forti, Institutional Director for Technological Systems Hato Rey - 7.
 Member Dr. Marilyn Pastrana, Provost Central Administration - 8.
 Member Ms. Marisol Giraud, Information Resource Center Director San Sebastian - 9.
 Member Prof. Elizabeth Thon, EDP San Juan School Director Hato Rey Campus - 10.
-Member Prof. Lillian Alers, School of Health and Sciences Director San Sebastian Campus - 11.
+Member Prof. Lillian Alers, Dean of Academic Affairs San Sebastian Campus - 11.
 Member Prof. Sergio Pérez, Faculty San Sebastian Campus - 12.
 Member Prof. Vicky Rosario, Continued Education Director San Sebastian Campus - 13.
 Member Dr. Yasmir Manon, Psychologist Hato Rey Campus. - 14.
 Member Dr. Ramón Mallol, Technology Affairs Dean Central Administration - 15.
-Member Prof. Verónica Ortiz, School of Health and Sciences Director Hato Rey Campus
+Board Member Eng.
+Guillermo Cruz - 16.
+Student/Alumni Ms. Natalie Ulloa

-- 16. Board Member Eng.
-Guillermo Cruz - 17.
-Student/Alumni Ms. Natalie Ulloa - 18.
-Student/Alumni Mr. José Santiago Dicupe - 19.
+- 17. Student/Alumni Mr. José Santiago Dicupe - 18.
 Student/Alumni Mr. Keneth Y. Mejías Fuentes

-- 1. How have EDP's leadership, governance and communication structures changed and have they been assessed?
+- How have EDP's leadership, governance and communication structures changed and have they been assessed?
 How do these changes affect the future leadership and governance of EDP as it becomes an entrepreneur university? - 2.
 How is the Board of Trustees organized?
 Which are their roles and responsibilities?
 How does the Board of Trustees self-evaluate their fiduciary responsibilities and how are they held accountable of their own processes/duties? - 3.
-How does the Board of Trustees oversee EDP's community in the decision making process in order to assure academic quality, fulfillment of strategic plans and fiscal well-being according to EDP's institutional goals and objectives? - 4.
+How does the Board of Trustees oversee EDP's community in the decision making process in order to assure academic quality, fulfillment of strategic plans and fiscal wellbeing according to EDP's institutional goals and objectives? - 4.
 What tools are used by the Board of Trustees to protect the academic quality and the development of innovative projects and what are the processes implemented in order to safeguard autonomy, integrity, transparency and fiscal health of its daily operations? - 5.
 In which way, does the Board of Trustees assign the roles and responsibilities that measure the performance of the President in order to meet with the institution's mission and objectives?
 Which credentials and professional experience does the Board of Trustees take into consideration during the nomination and selection of the Institution's President? - 6.
-How has EDP incorporated the use of innovative technologies to meet the institutional goals to promote commitment with the professors and students and how has it been assessed in order to obtain data needed to improve operations?
+How has EDP incorporated the use of innovative technologies to meet the institutional goals to promote commitment with the professors and students and how has it been assessed in order to obtain data needed to improve operations? - 7.
+How does the decision-making process guarantee the institutional mission as an entrepreneur university, by showing the administration's commitment to professors and students, by promoting their engagement and by showing the way in which the staff is selected and their duties identified?
+Should changes arise in regards to the organizational structure, how is this information shared with the university's constituency?

-- 7. How does the decision-making process guarantee the institutional mission as an entrepreneur university, by showing the administration's commitment to professors and students, by promoting their engagement and by showing the way in which the staff is selected and their duties identified?
-Should changes arise in regards to the organizational structure, how is this information shared with the university's constituency? - 8.
-How is assessment done in order to achieve efficiency within the government, leadership and administration of EDP University?
+8. How is assessment done in order to achieve efficiency within the government, leadership and administration of EDP University?
 How do they communicate and implement their findings?